-On Saturday 22 September at 8PM, we’re hosting an evening Festival Feast.
-This is for filmmakers, as well as audience members, speakers, judges, workshop hosts, and offers you a chance to share a meal with WOFFFers and talk over all you’ve experienced at the festival.
-Tickets at £15.00 per person and are available from Depot here.
+On Saturday 22 September at 8PM we hosted an evening Festival Feast.
+This was a chance for audience members to meet filmmakers, as well as speakers, judges, workshop hosts and festival organisers, to share a meal and mull over all things WOFFF with film festival friends – old and new.
+Tickets at £15.00 per person were available from Depot.

-We’re launching WOFFF18 at Picturehouse Duke’s in Brighton on Thursday 20 Sept and all the other screenings and events are at in Depot in Lewes.
+We launched WOFFF18 at Picturehouse Duke’s in Brighton on Thursday 20 Sept and all the other screenings and events were at in Depot in Lewes.

 Brighton and Lewes are 10 minutes from each other on the train.